nmavromatis9/mountainGoats/SQL_TESTING.md

 Search Bar Table:

-This table is generated dynamically after searching by hospital, procedure name, test code, or insurer in the main page search bar or in the "browse by" pages.
+This table is generated dynamically after searching by hospital, procedure name, test code, or insurer in the main page search bar.

 A slight variation on this table will be generated within the browse by procedure, browse by insurer, and browse by hospital pages, with different parameters passed to SQL.